Jayanthi-T/Jayanthi-T/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/j0MktH0wmO0U4XVUAx/giphy.gif" width="450" height="500" />
 ➤A curious learner who speaks with Actions rather words.A nerd techy personality with a unique way of solving problems and a wonderful team worker with cool leadership attitude.A workaholic smart, young mind carrying passion with elegance.
 <br><br>
-➤Defines works with uniqueness and decorates them with creativity.Stands odd from the crowd by perfectionism.As precise and sharp as the sweep-hand.
+➤Defines works with uniqueness and decorates them with creativity.Stands out from the crowd by perfectionism.As precise and sharp as the sweep-hand.
 <br><br>
 ➤An adventurer who has a habit of exploring around.An admired self-learner who always loves exploring,as exploration is obviously the first and foremost step of self-learning.
 <br><br>